HP TECH TAKES /...

 Can an SFF PC design really make a difference for me?

-The potential for savings is substantial, too, whether it’s in the scope of finance, space, or work.
-For users who know themselves and their routine well, that extends to more than just money.
-If you know the scale of your work and crave consistency, you can save time, space, energy, and effort with an SFF computer.
+The potential for savings is substantial, too.
+And that extends to more than just money.
+You can save time, space, energy, and effort with an SFF computer customized for your individual needs.

 Before you buy, you should better understand just how much a PC with an SFF design can impact your routine.
 Whether you’re a student or a professional, there are plenty of situations where a more streamlined device can save time and effort.